 Climate change describes a change in average weather conditions over a long period of time.
-Many of these changes are the result of an increase in the average global temperature, known as global warming.
-Here's a very quick explanation of what this all means...
-Global warming is a natural process where greenhouse gases (carbon dioxide, methane, nitrous oxide, and water vapour) capture some of the sun's heat and warm the earth.
+Many of these changes are the result of an increase in the average alobal temperature, known as alobal warming.
+Here's a very quick explanation of what this all means...Global warming is a natural process where greenhouse gases (carbon dioxide, methane, nitrous oxide, and water vapour) capture some of the earth's heat and warm the earth.
 This process is what makes our planet so perfect for life to survive.
-However, human behaviour is making it warm up too quickly.
+However, human behaviour is making it warm up.
 Think of the greenhouse gases in our atmosphere as a nice warm blanket keeping the earth just the right temperature.
-Now imagine what will happen if we keep adding more blankets...
-Well, that's what's happening to our planet.
+Now imagine what will happen if we keep adding more blankets...Well, that's what's happening to our planet.
 Human activities - like burning fossil fuels to power factories, cars and buses - are adding greenhouse gases to the atmosphere, preventing heat from escaping and warming the earth.
-This is already leading to global problems such as an increase in extreme weather (like storms and droughts), melting ice caps, rising sea levels and animal extinctions.
+This is already leading to global problems such as an increase in extreme weather (like tropical storms, hurricanes and droughts), melting ice caps, rising sea levels and animal extinctions.

 Millions of young people have taken part in school climate strikes to protest the lack of action on the climate crisis by world leaders.
 So, what is Climate Change and what does it have to do with plastic?

-111111 Plastics and the climate crisis 0 The lifecycle of a plastic bottle will leave a lasting impact on the environment, including our climate, because when we throw away a single-use drinks bottle, that's not all we're wasting.
-Challenge Plastic isn't only a problem at the start of its life.
+Plastics and the climate crisis

+The lifecycle of a plastic bottle will leave a lasting impact on the environment, including our climate, because when we throw away a single-use drinks bottle, that's not all we're wasting.

+Challenge

+Plastic isn't only a problem at the start of its life.
 Take another look at the plastic lifecycle on p.
 6 of the workbook.
 How else is plastic contributing to climate change?
 Could anything be done to reduce this impact?

+one waterbottle =

+X3 III

+Three litres of water are used to make a one litre water bottle

+100g

+100g of carbon dioxide, a greenhouse gas, is released into the atmosphere

+250ml

+250g of oil is mined from beneath the ground to produce one bottle.

+Oil is a fossil fuel & can not be replaced once it is used

 Want to know more?
-Check out the KAP website LEVEL TWO
+Check out the KAP website

+LEVEL TWO

 INVESTIGATE

 Congratulations!
 You've inspired your school to become Plastic Clever.
 Welcome to level two - Investigate!
 As a Plastic Clever School, you need to take steps to cut down on single use plastic waste and help keep our ocean and natural world healthy.
 It's time to start looking at the problem plastics in your school.

-EVIDENCE CHECKLIST

-0

 Complete the Plastic Clever Schools audit

 Create an action plan to tackle two plastic items

 Inaaya's top tip

 The more people on your team the easier it'll be to make a difference.
 Get creative to encourage your whole school to reduce single use plastic and protect our amazing ocean.

-plasticcleverschools.co.uk

-10

-PLASTIC CLEVER SCHOOLS AUDIT
+1 PLASTIC CLEVER SCHOOLS AUDIT

 Download our audit tool and answer the questions.
 This will help you understand more about plastic waste in your school, so you can know which platic items you need to tackle.

 Gathering data is a really important skill that scientists and explorers use to make new discoveries and solve problems.

+Click here to start your audit

+2 ACTION PLAN

-ACTION PLAN Once you've discovered the problem plastics in your school, it's time to plan how you can tackle them.
+Once you've discovered the problem plastics in your school, it's time to plan how you can tackle them.
 An action plan is a simple way to get really clear on your next steps.

 Your plan must tackle at least TWO problem plastics.